 US Sports Camps (multiple locations)

 Sponsored by Nike, US Sports Camps offers multiple programs in two dozen different sports, including soccer, golf, swimming and tennis.
 Camps range from a few hours per day to overnight experiences.
 Programs are open to players of all genders and abilities, and all are led by experienced staff.
-Use the site search to find a camp near you.
+Camps are available across multiple cities and towns in Washington.

 Cost: Varies